-We have previously audited Blue Shield of California Foundation (a California corporation)'s 2020 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated May 13, 2021.
-In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2020, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited Blue Shield of California Foundation's 2021 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated May 18, 2022.
+In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2021, is consistent, in all material respects, with the audited financial statements from which it has been derived.